Crannog: Location

 Crannogs are widespread in Ireland, with an estimated 1,200 examples, while Scotland has 389 sites officially listed as such.
 The actual number in Scotland varies considerably depending on definition—between about 350 and 500, due to the use of the term "island dun" for well over one hundred Hebridean examples—a distinction that has created a divide between mainland Scottish crannog and Hebridean islet settlement studies.
 Previously unknown crannogs in Scotland and Ireland are still being found as underwater surveys continue to investigate loch beds for completely submerged examples.

 The largest concentrations of crannogs in Ireland are found in the Drumlin Belt of the Midlands, North and Northwest.
 In Scotland, crannogs are mostly found on the western coast, with high concentrations in Argyll and Dumfries and Galloway.
 In reality, the Western Isles contain the highest density of lake-settlements in Scotland, yet they are recognised under varying terms besides "crannog".
-One lone Welsh example at Llyn Syfaddan exists, likely a product of Irish influence.
+One lone Welsh example exists at Llangorse Lake, probably a product of Irish influence.

+In Ireland, crannogs were most prevalent in Connacht and Ulster; where they were built on bogs and small lakes such as Lough Conn and Lough Gara, while being less frequent on larger lakes such as Lough Erne, or rivers such as the Shannon.
+Today, crannogs typically appear as small, circular islets, often 8-25 m in diameter, covered in dense vegetation due to their inaccessibility to grazing livestock.

-Reconstructed Irish crannógs are located in Craggaunowen, County Clare, Ireland; the Irish National Heritage Park, in Wexford, Ireland, Castle Espie, County Down, Northern Ireland; and in Scotland at the "Scottish Crannog Centre" at Loch Tay, Perthshire.
-This centre offers guided tours and hands-on activities, including wool-spinning, wood-turning and making fire, holds events to celebrate wild cooking and crafts, and hosts yearly Midsummer, Lughnasadh and Samhain festivals.
+Reconstructed Irish crannógs are located at Craggaunowen, County Clare, in the Irish National Heritage Park, County Wexford and at Castle Espie, County Down.
+In Scotland there are reconstructions at the "Scottish Crannog Centre" at Loch Tay, Perthshire; this centre offers guided tours and hands-on activities, including wool-spinning, wood-turning and making fire, holds events to celebrate wild cooking and crafts, and hosts yearly Midsummer, Lughnasadh and Samhain festivals.